Please change to our global website

 Some people find it useful to practice relaxation techniques such as deep breathing, meditation, or visualisation.

 Enjoying entertainment such as watching movies, reading, or listening to music helps keep your focus of turbulence.
+Watching movies is a great way to distract yourself and make the flight more enjoyable.

 More importantly, if you can positively think about turbulence, rather than try to ignore it, it really does help remove fear of air turbulence.